Co-Lead Teacher, Infant Room / One Year Old Room / Early Preschool Room

 - Experience creating educational lesson plans

-- Familiarity with social-emotional competence, interest based lesson planning, Reggio and High Scope preferred but not required
+- Familiarity with social-emotional competence, interest based lesson planning, Reggio and High Scope preferred but not required; however, one must be open and willing to implement these practices into your classroom.

 - Possess understanding of child development and appropriate behaviors